sbilge/nextflow-clinvap/README.md

 ## Credits

 KohlbacherLab/nextflow-clinvap was originally written by Bilge Sürün.
+It is created using [nf-core](https://nf-co.re/) pipeline template.

 ## Contributions and Support